mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offender’s name.

 Fines can be paid online with a debit or credit card (Master Card, Discover, American Express, or Visa), while cash may be used for in-person payments and money orders for mail payments.
-Interested parties may also lookup payment instructions on the courts’ websites.
-It should be noted that in paying a ticket, an individual admits guilt for an offense.
+Interested parties may also look uplookup payment instructions on the courts’ websites.
+It should be noted that in paying a ticket implies that, an individual admits guilt for an offense.
 As such, depending on the offense, the offender may obtain additional penalties from the Mississippi Department of Public Safety (DPS).

 In the state, adults may attend driving school to keep traffic violations off their driving records, and minors may do the same to get their tickets dismissed.
 However, this option is only available to eligible minors and adults.
 Parties who are qualified for a driving school in the state are as follows: